sgt1796/ESP32-CAM-CaptionStream/README.md

 ## Features

-- 📷 Streams MJPEG video from ESP32-CAM
+- Takes video stream from ip address (experimented with ESP32-CAM)
-- 🧠 Generates captions using OpenAI or Gemini APIs
+- Object recognition use YOLO model
+- Use the YOLO result to hint LLM image caption
-- 🌐 View live captioned stream in a browser (`http://localhost:5050`)
+- View live captioned stream in a browser
-- 🔁 Reconnects automatically on stream failure
-- 🧵 Runs captioning in the background using `asyncio`

 ---